How to Start Investing with Franc in 5 Steps: A Guide for Beginners

 Investing can seem daunting, especially if you're new to it.
 But with a bit of research, the right tools, and a test-and-learn approach, it can be a powerful method to grow your money and achieve financial independence.

-Here are the five simple steps to take when you’re starting your investment journey:
+Here are the five simple steps to start your investment journey with Franc:

 Once you've identified your goals, you need to choose the right types of investments to help you meet them, and suit your risk tolerance.

 There’s quite a variety of options to choose from, from stocks and bonds to exchange-traded funds (ETFs), and more.
-Do your research, ask for advice (or get it via our robo-advisor on the Franc app) to help guide you.
-To get you started, read our guide to the Best Types of Investments in South Africa.
+Do your research so you understand what you're working with – our Academy or our guide to the Best Types of Investments in South Africa are both good starts.

 The golden rule is to diversify.
 When it comes to building your ‘portfolio’ (your mix of investments), make sure you diversify – or spread your risk – by investing in different asset classes.
 Read more about the importance of diversification, and how to actually go about it.

-You’ve made it this far – now it's time to take the plunge and open an investment account.
-Some investment companies require you to manually fill out a form and submit it to open an investment account.
+You’ve made it this far – now it's time to take the plunge and make your first deposit into your investment.
+Some investment companies require you to manually fill out a form and submit it to start investing in an investment account.
 With others, like Franc, you can sign up online and start investing immediately.

-Before you open an investment account, make sure you do your research: understand what the fees are, what the minimum investment amounts are and if they’re fixed in, and how easily you can access your money if you need to.
+Before you open an investment account, make sure you do your research: understand what the fees are, what the minimum investment amounts are and if your investments are locked up, and how easily you can access your money if you need to.

 If you’re not sure about anything, ask questions: you’re investing your hard-earned money and you deserve to understand where it’s going.